Sony a1 Review

 The Sony a1 is immediately recognizable as a premium product, both in terms of aesthetics and functionality.
 From the moment you pick it up, you can tell it’s been built with professionals in mind.
 The magnesium alloy body is solid, giving it a robust feel that instills confidence, especially when shooting in tougher environments like dusty deserts or humid jungles.
 And trust me, I’ve put this camera through its paces in some rough conditions, and it performed without missing a beat.

-What I appreciate most about the design is how Sony has balanced durability with portability.
+What I appreciate most about the design is how Sony camera has balanced durability with portability.
 Weighing around 1 pound, 10 ounces (with the battery and memory card), it’s not feather-light, but it’s also not a burden on long shoots.

 Sony a1 top